SwissBIAS/SwissBIAS.github.io/README.md

 Website for the SwissBIAS network: Swiss BioImage Analysts's network See also the associated [wiki](https://github.com/SwissBIAS/SwissBIAS.github.io/wiki)

+## How to contribute
 We decided to keep some control over what’s published by merging Pull Requests.
-So please fork, modify, PR and then we’ll merge your changes.
+So ***please fork, modify, PR*** and then we’ll merge your changes.
+Please see this [guide to create a Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request). \
-If you would prefer to regenerate the website to make sure it looks exactly as you want before pushing it, you can create your locally served website.
+If you would prefer to generate a dummy website to make sure it looks exactly as you want before pushing it, you can create your locally served website.
 To do so, follow the instructions provided [here](https://github.com/imagej/imagej.github.io/blob/main/_pages/editing/advanced.md).

 ## Adding and editing member information
 Each member have their own markdown file, stored in the `/_members` directory.